 Environmental Health and Safety: Investigators proposing a research study that will use ionizing radiation, non-ionizing radiation, biological material, or hazardous chemicals must obtain a Risk Assessment Report from the Office of Research Safety.
 Investigators may contact Steve Jacobs for additional information.

 Office of Clinical and Translational Research: Investigators proposing a research study that is sponsored by an external source, typically an industry sponsor, must have a fully executed contract in place.
 When the sponsor is providing for subject injury, the IRB must receive the final contract prior to granting final IRB approval.
-The IRB will verify that language regarding subject injury is consistent between the consent form and the contract.
-Investigators may contact Judi Kulko for more information.
+Both the OCTR and the IRB will verify that language regarding subject injury is consistent between the consent form and the contract. for more information.
 Studies that will generate charges, whether sponsored or investigator originated, must also have an approved budget in place, confirmation that it is in process, or confirmation from the budget office that a budget workbook is not necessary.
+Investigators may contact Paul Hudobenko, Cherron Payne or Keith Gulick for more information.

 Sponsored Program Services (SPS): Investigators proposing a study that is grant supported or funded by a private non-profit agency will need to route the proposal through the Office of the Vice President for Research, Sponsored Program Services.
 The IRB must review all funded grant applications.
 In general, federal grant applications will require IRB review once the determination is made that funding will occur.
 At such time investigators must submit a complete IRB application, in addition to the grant application, to the IRB.
 Non-federal grant applications typically require that IRB review occur prior to a funding decision having been made.
 Investigators may contact Paul Hudabenko for additional information.